 Sea Temperature in Fuerteventura

-The Canary Current is relatively cold which means that water temperatures are slightly cooler than might otherwise be expected at this latitude.
+The Canary Current is relatively cold.
+This means that water temperatures are slightly cooler than might otherwise be expected at this latitude.
+Still much warmer than the seas around the UK though.

 |SEA TEMPERATURE||Monthly Average (°C)|

-The Fuerteventura weather is much easier to forecast than in the UK, however, it is amazing how many times the meteorologists can still be wrong.
+The weather in Fuerteventura is much easier to forecast than the UK’s.
+However, it is amazing how many times the meteorologists can still be wrong.
 Perhaps one day they will admit that you can’t predict the unpredictable.

-For those that believe such things here is an up to date Fuerteventura weather forecast for El Cotillo
+For those that believe such things here is an up to date Fuerteventura weather forecast for El Cotillo.
+It gives the current temperature in Fuerteventura as well as winds.

 © FuerteventuraPlayas.com – Weather in El Cotillo forecast